movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 d16
 ~~~

 Specifies data size: 16 or 32 bits (32 bits by default).
+Not supported by GFX7.

     ======================================== ================================================
     Syntax                                   Description